NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Compare

-Slovakia vs Other Countries
+Slovakia vs the rest

-See how Slovakia stacks up against other popular expat destinations
+See how Slovakia stacks up against other popular expat destinations.

 Rankings

-Where Does Slovakia Rank?
+Where Slovakia ranks

 FAQ